-- structures in modern deposits to those found in ancient rocks; and applications to fossil fuel industries.
+302 Sedimentology.\ F. The study of sedimentary rocks.
+This course includes theories of depositional processes, lithification and diagenesis of sediments; classification of sedimentary rocks; comparisons of structures in modern deposits to those found in ancient rocks; correlation and classification of rock strata; and applications to groundwater and fossil fuel industries.
 Laboratory, field trip.
 Prerequisite: 202.
-Mr. J. Clark. - 304 Geochemistry.
-S. The origins and history of the solar system, earth, crust and mantle, and various rock types in light of the distribution of the chemical elements and of stable and radioactive isotopes.
+Mr. J. Clark.

+304 Geochemistry.\ S. The origins and history of the solar system, earth, crust and mantle, and various rock types in light of the distribution of the chemical elements and of stable and radioactive isotopes.
 Prerequisites: 201, 105 or 151 plus Chemistry 104, or permission of the instructor.
+Not offered 1990-91.

-Mr. D. Young.
-Not offered 1989-90. - 311 Geomorphology.
-F. The investigation of landforms and the processes which cause them.
+311 Geomorphology.\ F. The investigation of landforms and the processes which cause them.
 This course studies the erosional and depositional features resulting from rivers, glaciers, and wind, as well as coastal, gravitational, and weathering processes.
 Landforms are described and classified from field observations, topographic maps, and aerial photographs.
 Explanations of the landforms are offered through quantitative modeling of the processes.
 Laboratory, field trips.
-Prerequisite: 151.
-(Also listed as Geography 311) Mr. J. Clark. - 313 Paleontology.
-F. A study of organisms that once lived on the Earth.
+Prerequisite: 151 or 100.
+(Also listed as Geography 311) Not offered 1990-91.
+313 Paleontology.\ F. A study of organisms that once lived on the Earth.
 Includes an examination of the processes of fossilization and methods of discovering the structure, habitat, and relationships of those organisms, and a review of their distribution and life history.
 A broad spectrum of organisms is studied with emphasis on invertebrate animals.
 Laboratory, field trip.
 Prerequisite: 152 or Biology 232.
+Mr. C. Menninga.

-Not offered 1989-90. - 314 Stratigraphy.
-S. The fundamental principles of the classification and interpretation of rock strata are illustrated through intensive study of classic stratigraphic successions in the central Appalachians, the Colorado Plateau, Wyoming, and the British Isles.
+314 Stratigraphy.\ S. The fundamental principles of the classification and interpretation of rock strata are illustrated through intensive study of classic stratigraphic successions in the central Appalachians, the Colorado Plateau, Wyoming, and the British Isles.
 Laboratory, field trips.
 Prerequisite: 152.
-Not offered 1989-90. - 321 Glacial Geomorphology and Climatic Change.
-S. Study of the effects of ice sheets and colder climates of past ice ages upon the earth's surface.
-In this course glaciology (accumulation and flowof glaciers) and glacial geology (landforms due to glaciation) are studied, emphasizing the glacial stratigraphy of Michigan.
-An overview of deposits of Quaternary age throughout the world gives additional evidence for and understanding of previous ice ages.
-Theories of climatic change, as well as man's effect upon and response to climatic change, are also discussed.
-Laboratory and field trips.
-Prerequisite: 311.
-(Also listed as Geography 321) Mr. J. Clark.
+Not offered 1990-91.